ANTH 108 Food, Drink and Culture • 5 Cr.

 After completing this class, students should be able to:

-- 2. Assess the human diet from a human biological evolutionary perspective, especially the influences that our primate origins have on our overall nutritional needs.
+Assess the human diet from a biological evolutionary perspective, especially the influences that our primate origins have on our overall nutritional needs.

-- 3. Demonstrate an understanding of the complexity and origins of world cuisines and beverages from a cross-cultural perspective.
+Appreciate the complexity and origins of world cuisines and beverages.

-- 6. Enumerate major global food challenges, such as sustainability, that the world faces today.
+Enumerate major global food challenges the world faces today.